First Nation Infrastructure Fund

 Who can apply?

-First Nation communities can apply through their First Nation Infrastructure Investment Plan.
+First Nations communities can apply through their First Nation Infrastructure Investment Plan.

-For more details, consult the First Nation Infrastructure Fund Program Guide 2016-2018.
+For more details, consult the First Nation Infrastructure Fund Program guide.

 The deadline to submit your First Nation Infrastructure Investment Plan is in the fall of each year.
 There is no deadline to receive FNIF funding.